 Apparently, in 1960, after a severe cyclone, a Greek ship was stranded on the shores of Sitakunda, Chittagong.
-The ship, the M D Alpine, couldn’t be refloated and sat there for several years.
+The ship, the M D Alpine, couldn’t be re-floated and sat there for several years.

-As well as ship breaking and building sailing ships, Bangladesh exports garments, knitwear, frozen food, jute and jute products, leather products, tea and chemical products.
+As well as ship breaking and building sailing ships, Bangladesh exports garments, knitwear, frozen food, jute, leather, tea and chemical products.
 Country boats trade cotton, rice, spices, sugar and tobacco.

 I guess if you have one ship to scrap (and employ people/make profits), then why not get more?
 After all, there’s plenty of ships in the world, right?

 The next phase was during the Bangladesh Liberation War.
 The damaged Pakistani ship Al Abbas was salvaged by a Soviet team who were working at Chittagong port.

 There were 26 ship breaking yards in the area by 2008, 40 in 2009, and from 2004 to 2008, the area was the largest ship breaking yard in the world.

 How I Got To The Ship Breaking Yards

 I wasn’t overly concerned.
 After all, I’d been kamikazed through streets late at night in Dhaka (capital of Bangladesh) and seen a guy physically run, jump and hoist himself onto my bus…

-I jiggled my head back and forth like the Indians do and thought to myself, I’m just going for a walk, looking at the buildings, observing the people, looking for a cafe to kick back in (highly unlikely, but a comforting thought).
+I jiggled my head back and forth Indian style and thought to myself, I’m just going for a walk, looking at the buildings, observing the people, looking for a cafe to kick back in (highly unlikely, but a comforting thought).